This is the second post in the series 8 Days of Irish Research.

 As an example, when I first found the townland of origin of my ancestors, all I knew is that they lived in Garravesoig, County Kerry.
 After some searching, I found out that Garravesoig is not part of County Kerry.
 It is actually in County Cork.
 The reason it is associated with County Kerry is because the church record that I found was part of the Kerry Diocese.
 You can see just from this example how important it is to find the correct information.

 But what does all this mean to you and your genealogy research?

 Usually, once you have a townland you can google it and find the answers.
 Sometimes you need to google in many ways to find an answer.
 Keep at it, the information will help you.

 The registrar district was of little value until the release of Civil Registration records.
 Now, when you are searching for your ancestors in these records, it is easier to find them when you can filter the results with the registration district.
 Even if you just know the county, you can filter through each registration district to see if you can find your ancestors.
-A great place to find the civil registration districts is the Irish Genealogy Toolkit or the Irish Geneagraphy website.
+A great place to find the civil registration districts is the Irish Genealogy Toolkit.